-When calculating the risk-weighted exposures, DZ BANK generally uses the hierarchy of methods pursuant to article 254 (1) and (2) CRR.
+When calculating the RWEAs, DZ BANK generally uses the hierarchy of methods pursuant to article 254 (1) and (2) CRR.
 Because DZ BANK does not apply the Securitization Internal Ratings-based Approach (SEC-IRBA) pursuant to article 258 CRR, this hierarchy of methods specifies that first the Securitization Standardized Approach (SEC-SA) pursuant to article 261 CRR must be applied, then the Securitization External Ratings-Based Approach (SEC-ERBA) pursuant to article 263 CRR, and finally the deduction from common equity Tier 1 capital must be made.
-The option pursuant to article 254 (3) CRR, which permits the SEC-ERBA instead of the SEC-SA to be used for rated securitization exposures, has not been used since January 1, 2020.
+The option pursuant to article 254 (3) CRR, which permits the SEC-ERBA instead of the SEC-SA to be used for rated securitization exposures, is not used.